bbepis/XUnity.AutoTranslator/README.md

     public static void UnregisterAsyncAssetLoadingHook( Action<AsyncAssetLoadingContext> action );

     /// <summary>
+    /// Register an AsyncAssetLoading hook and AssetLoading hook (prefix to loading an asset from an asset bundle synchronously/asynchronously).
+    /// </summary>
+    /// <param name="priority">The priority of the callback, the higher the sooner it will be called.</param>
+    /// <param name="action">The callback.</param>
+    public static void RegisterAsyncAndSyncAssetLoadingHook( int priority, Action<IAssetLoadingContext> action );

+    /// <summary>
+    /// Unregister an AsyncAssetLoading hook and AssetLoading hook (prefix to loading an asset from an asset bundle synchronously/asynchronously).
+    /// </summary>
+    /// <param name="action">The callback.</param>
+    public static void UnregisterAsyncAndSyncAssetLoadingHook( Action<IAssetLoadingContext> action );

+    /// <summary>
     /// Register an AssetLoaded hook (postfix to loading an asset from an asset bundle (both synchronous and asynchronous)).
     /// </summary>
     /// <param name="behaviour">The behaviour of the callback.</param>